henryh28/HB_Labs/README.md

 # HB_Labs
-Collection of labs from Hackbright program
+Collection of labs for Hackbright program